sayerhs/cpl/docs/source/user/intro.rst

 ============

-The primary motivation for CPL is to provide a platform-agnostic capability to automate the CFD simulation workflow with Caelus CML package.
-The package is configurable to adapt to different user needs and system configurations and can interact with multiple CML versions simultaneous without the need to source *environment* files (e.g., using :file:`caelus-bashrc` on Unix systems).
+The primary motivation for CPL is to provide a platform-agnostic capability to automate the CFD simulation workflow with OpenFOAM and Caelus CML packages.
+The package is configurable to adapt to different user needs and system configurations and can interact with multiple software versions simultaneous without the need to source *environment* files (e.g., using :file:`caelus-bashrc` on Unix systems).

 Some highlights of CPL include: